cnry/fleek-versioned-router/README.md

 fleek-versioned-router is able to work because **different specs have different values for `basePath`**.
 The behavior is unknown when paths clash.

-In fleek-versioned-router, a controller might be called by more than one spec.
+In fleek-versioned-router, a controller might be called by more than one swagger spec.
 To find out which one was used for a request, access `this.fleek.swagger` from within the controller.

 ## Configuration